A round-up of bobble stitch crochet patterns

 This post may contain affiliate links.
 If you click one and make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.

 Bobble stitches are really neat!
-They are easy to do, and can make such an impact because of their stand out texture!
+They are easy to do, and can make such an impact because of their stand-out texture.
 If you’ve never learned how to work a bobble stitch, have no fear, there is a video for that!

-This wonderful cowl is “All the Colors Cowl,” by Rhondda Mol of Oombawka Design.
+All the Colors Cowl is from Rhondda Mol of Oombawka Design.
 This project takes 1 entire ball of Caron Cakes to crochet.
 You can make this to any size, even a blanket!

 This is Diagonal Bobbles Clutch by Marie Segares of Underground Crafter!
 This sturdy, textured clutch is simple to crochet and makes an elegant accessory.
 Customize the look by using different sizes or shapes for the button.

 Isn’t this such a cute idea?!
-This “Building Blocks Crochet Backpack” is by Tamara Kelly of Moogly.
+This Building Blocks Crochet Backpack is by Tamara Kelly of Moogly.
 The Building Blocks Crochet Backpack is a simple pouch with a set of drawstrings that close up the top and double as the straps.
 Made with kid-friendly acrylic so it will stand up to all the fun!

 I love this unique bag as well!
-This is “Chevron Bobble Tote Bag” by Jennifer Pionk of A Crocheted Simplicity.
+This is Chevron Bobble Tote Bag by Jennifer Pionk of A Crocheted Simplicity.
 This tote bag was designed as part of the 2018 Bobble Blog Hop.
 Bobbles are on trend this year and lots of fun to crochet & wear.
 Add this stylish tote to your collection today!

-Save this for later by pinning it!
+Save this for later with Pinterest!